Michel Ter-Pogossian: Positron emission tomography (PET)

 Ter-Pogossian was a pioneer in the use of cyclotron-produced radioactive tracers.
 He is best known for his work on the positron emission tomography (PET).
 His research began in the 1950s with a series of experiments that made PET a "practical diagnostic tool" by the 1970s.

 His early work led to the installation of a small biomedical cyclotron in the basement at the Washington University Medical Center in 1963.
 He persuaded several government agencies to support the research.
-It was the first cyclotron in the US located in a medical center.
+It was the first cyclotron in the U.S. located in a medical center.
 The cyclotron produced short-lived, positron-emitting radionuclides intended to be used to develop techniques for measuring regional cerebral blood flow, oxygen metabolism, blood volume, and glucose metabolism.
 The first PET unit was created in 1974 by the group led by Ter-Pogossian.
 A decade later, PET units of that design were "used in many medical centers throughout the world."

 Ter-Pogossian is recognized to have "led the research that turned the positron emission tomography (PET) scanner from an intriguing concept to a medical tool used in hospitals and laboratories everywhere."
 With Edward J. Hoffman and Michael E. Phelps "he played a major role turning positron imaging from a laboratory concept into practical imaging protocols and devices that are currently used worldwide."

 Personal life and death

 Ter-Pogossian married visual artist Ann Dodson (née Scott), of St. Louis, in 1966.
-Ann (1932–2022) had a Master's Degree in Egyptology and participated in exhibitions from 1973 to 2003, including the prestigious Florence Biennale.
+Ann (1932–2022) had a master's degree in Egyptology and participated in exhibitions from 1973 to 2003, including the prestigious Florence Biennale.
 After her marriage to Michel, she signed her work and exhibited under the name Ann Ter-Pogossian.
 Ann had two sons and a daughter by her first marriage.
 The Ter-Pogossians were residents of Clayton, Missouri.

 Ter-Pogossian was described by Ronald G. Evens as a "citizen of the world."
 He traveled extensively and was a gourmet and a scuba diver.
-He died on June 19, 1996 of apparent myocardial infarction in Paris, while on a vacation.
+He died on June 19, 1996, of apparent myocardial infarction in Paris, while on a vacation.